stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-## 2) How to differentiate the Advisor from the Influencer?
+## 2) How to differentiate the Advisor from the Guru Influencer?

 &nbsp;